status-im/nimbus-eth2/docs/the_auditors_handbook/src/02_the_Nim_programming_language.md

 - `camelCase` for our own additional code
 - `PascalCase` for our additional constants

-In short, we respect the Ethereum spec for Ethereum specified identifiers and use Nim NEP-1 for the rest
+In summary, we respect the Ethereum spec for Ethereum specified identifiers and use Nim NEP-1 for the rest.

 ## Checking the C code